bbc/react-transcript-editor/docs/guides/adapters.md

 In pseudocode it's reccomended to follow this approach:

 1. Expose one function call that takes in the stt json data
-2. have a helper function `groupWordsInParagraphs` that as the name suggests groups words list from the STT provider transcript based on punctuation. and returns an array of words objects.
+2. Have a helper function `groupWordsInParagraphs` that as the name suggests groups words list from the STT provider transcript based on punctuation. and returns an array of words objects.

 The underlying details for this will vary depending on how the STT json of the provider present the data, and how the attributes are named etc..

-3. iterate over the paragraphs to create draftJS content blocks (see `bbc-kaldi` and `autoEdit2` example).
+3. Iterate over the paragraphs to create draftJS content blocks (see `bbc-kaldi` and `autoEdit2` example).

 ```js
 wordsByParagraphs.forEach((paragraph, i) => {